You can read through the text below, or listen to the voice narrative.

-I like to break out of the overnight camp early; start walking with bits of night still lingering in the denser tangles.
-At that time the ungulates are beginning to thaw from the terrors of the night, when sharper-eyed predators might silently have crept up on them out of the blackness.
-They always seem cheerful and animated, then, as if they are grateful for having made it and having another day of life to enjoy.
-It is their most active time, when they skip around, play, feed, mate, if it is the time…
+When I am on extended foot safaris, I like to break out of my overnight camp early, while traces of night still linger in the denser tangles.
+It is the time when those bush dwellers that live the anxious life of prey begin to shake off the terror of the night predators.
+They seem cheerful and animated, as if they are grateful for having made it through.
+It is their most active time, when they skip around, play, feed and mate.

-It is altogether a wonderful time of the day.
-Cool, fresh, filled with bird song, brimming with optimism and anticipation and filled with stories of the night, if you care to look for them.
+It is altogether a wonderful time of the day; cool and fresh, awash in bird song, bubbling with optimism and anticipation and brimming with stories of the night and the splendour of sunrise.